 City level digitalisation in entrepreneurship is monitored on a project-based approach since 2015 by the European Digital City Index 2016.
-It combines forty different variables to produce a composite measure of how well 60 different European cities support startups and scale-ups.
-The index to measure yearly different aspects of digitalisation of society and economy in European cities is missing so far.
+It combines forty different variables to produce a composite measure of how well 60 different European cities support start-ups and scale-ups.
+An index to annually measure different aspects of digitalisation of society and economy in European cities is missing so far.
 Therefore, it is difficult to assess and benchmark with comparable data the digital competitiveness of European cities and urban areas.
 Inability to measure progress at the level closest to citizens undermines Europe’s goals to increase its competitiveness globally.

 This action aims at creating an index on the state of digitalisation which would be measured at a local, including urban level.
 DESI local is needed as a first step to understand digital coverage and performance at urban level and a great opportunity to address local policies to increase the use of digital services for citizens.
-It would help overcome the gap of comparable hard data on the level of digitalisation of EU local government, including urban areas, and allow developing better services to citizens.
-It is important to evaluate the level of diffusion of the main indicators that generate national level DESI at local and urban level to allow for cities and urban areas’ comparison to other cities and national average development levels.
-To guarantee the comparison among different cities in Europe, it is important to use the same list of indicators and the same evaluation method.
-Therefore, there should be an agreement reached on setting up and measuring similarly DESI local index between EU Member States.
+The aim of the partnership is to measure with DESI local the same categories of digitalization as with the national DESI index, namely, progress on connectivity, digital skills, use of internet by citizens, integration of digital technology by businesses and digital public services.
+The rationale behind this is to give cities/local governments the opportunity to benchmark themselves also to national average digitalization levels.
+The exact content of the index will be however elaborated during the implementation phase.
+It would help overcome the gap of comparable hard data on the level of digitalisation of EU local government, including urban areas, and facilitate the development of better services to citizens.
+It is important to evaluate the level of diffusion of the main indicators that generate national level DESI at local and urban level to enable comparisons to be made against national average development levels and other cities.
+To ensure that such comparison is possible it is important to use the same list of indicators and the same evaluation methodology.
+It follows that agreement would be needed on setting up and measuring DESI local index between the EU Member States.

 - Analysis of data sources for DESI local to assess which data sources for the proposed index already exist and which are missing